Backup your file backups using SimpleBackups and store it on UpCloud Object Storage.

 UpCloud is one of the leading cloud providers around.

-They provide fast and secured infrastructure that now, can be connected with SimpleBackups.
+They provide fast and secure infrastructure that now, can be connected with SimpleBackups.

 In this article we'll focus on their S3-compliant storage that can be used as storage for all your backups.